official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 contained the same unidentified non-phosphorous compounds as the US laboratory had identified.

-233 UN Security Council, 26 October 1998, ‘Report of the Group of International Experts on VX’ (S/1998/995).
+[^233]: UN Security Council, 26 October 1998, ‘Report of the Group of International Experts on VX’

 132

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 The French experts “noted that the decontaminant could also have been used for … chemical destruction of biological warfare agents”.